nwjs/node/src/crypto/README.md

 The `ByteSource` class is a helper utility representing a _read-only_ byte array.
-Instances can either wrap external ("foreign") data sources, such as an `ArrayBuffer` (`v8::BackingStore`) or allocated data.
-If allocated data is used, then the allocation is freed automatically when the `ByteSource` is destroyed.
+Instances can either wrap external ("foreign") data sources, such as an `ArrayBuffer` (`v8::BackingStore`), or allocated data.

+* If a pointer to external data is used to create a `ByteSource`, that pointer must remain valid until the `ByteSource` is destroyed.
+* If allocated data is used, then it must have been allocated using OpenSSL's allocator.
+It will be freed automatically when the `ByteSource` is destroyed.

+The `ByteSource::Builder` class can be used to allocate writable memory that can then be released as a `ByteSource`, making it read-only, or freed by destroying the `ByteSource::Builder` without releasing it as a `ByteSource`.

 ### `ArrayBufferOrViewContents`